 Last year my boyfriend and I moved in together and we thought it was going to be amazing and it has been, but I wish I knew a few things beforehand.
-Finding an apartment together was tough, because we weren’t able to look together at most places since we were in a long distance relationship.
-That being said our move-in process was delayed a little however, everything ended up working out and I like how we ended up at our little home.
+Finding an apartment together was tough because we weren’t able to look together in most places since we were in a long distance relationship.
+That being said our move-in process was delayed a little, however, everything ended up working out and I like how we ended up at our little home.

 Someone will ALWAYS feel like they are doing more for the other person and doing more in the relationship overall.
 I’ve read in articles in the past that’s it’s normal and it comes with being a young people in their twenties.
 It’s also a big step for the relationship so things change and emotions get stronger.
 Try and realize what your partner is doing and being more considerate when they do help you out with little gestures and maintaining your home together.

 Sacrifices begin to happen more often if they haven’t already.
 You learn that you won’t always get your way and neither will your partner.
 You’ll come to terms with doing things for them because seeing that you made them happy makes you happy and vice versa.
 You’ll also learn that getting what you want all the time isn’t healthy for a relationship, but working together and compromising is.

 There will be times where your place is a mess and it’s because you won’t keep up with the chores you both agreed too when you both first moved in.
 A schedule gets created and things happen, you’re going to college or work and when you get home you just want to relax so you put off your chores another week.
 Until one day a month or so later you finally deep clean your home and feel better.
 Don’t stress about it, try to get one or two chores done a day so you don’t start fighting about it.
 In the end, as long as it gets done, does it really matter who was supposed to do it?
 As long as you both end up working together to clean your home, it shouldn’t matter.
 Don’t waste your time on little things, focus on spending time together and being together because the time will FLY by!!!